 The estate is defined as everything owned by the deceased upon their death, including:

 The value of the estate is calculated by determining the value of the assets and subtracting the liabilities.
 Anything designated to pass on to another person must go through the probate process with the rest of the estate.

-A will is a written document that provides clear instructions for how the deceased wants their affairs handled after their death.
+A will is a written document, click here to lean more about how to create a will, that provides clear instructions for how the deceased wants their affairs handled after their death.
 This can include:

 An executor is either chosen by the deceased or assigned by the court to carry out the will.
 A will needs to be verified to stand up for processing, and they do not hold power over other designations such as beneficiaries of certain accounts.

 Probate is a necessary legal process during which the will of the deceased is authenticated.
 Things that happen during this time include: